|

 complete the calculations they should consider the following questions:

-calories were involved in the heat budget changes between each period
+How many calories were involved in the heat budget changes between each period of measurement?

 in a class discussion.
 Discuss how lakes might affect the temperature